ELDHO-KURIAN/DIY-PROGRAMMABLE-BUCK-CONVERTER/README.md

   ```
 # CALCULATIONS
 https://www.youtube.com/watch?v=f2JEUacdmig&list=WL&index=2
-^ the above video is not made by me .
+ - this video is not made by me .

 # XL7015 and MP1584EN have to be soldered like this
 <image src="images/IMG_20210125_130326.jpg" width="800">